Al-Khatib al-Baghdadi

-Abū Bakr Aḥmad ibn ʿAlī ibn Thābit ibn Aḥmad ibn Māhdī al-Shāfiʿī, commonly known as al-Khaṭīb al-Baghdādī (الخطيب البغدادي) or "the lecturer from Baghdad" (10 May 1002 – 5 September 1071; 392 AH-463 AH), was a Sunni Muslim scholar known for being one of the foremost leading hadith scholars and historian at his time.
-He is widely considered an important authority in Hadith, Fiqh and History.
+Abū Bakr Aḥmad ibn ʿAlī ibn Thābit ibn Aḥmad ibn Māhdī al-Shāfiʿī, commonly known as al-Khaṭīb al-Baghdādī (الخطيب البغدادي) or "the lecturer from Baghdad" (10 May 1002 – 5 September 1071; 392 AH-463 AH), was an Iraqi Sunni Muslim scholar known for being one of the foremost hadith scholars and historians of his time.
+He is widely considered an important authority in hadith, fiqh and history.

-Biography

 Early life

+Birth

 Al-Khatib al-Baghdadi was born on 24 Jumadi' al-Thani, 392 A.H/May 10, 1002, in Hanikiya, a village south of Baghdad.

+Education

 He was the son of a preacher and he began studying at an early age with his father and other shaykhs.
 Over time he studied other sciences but his primary interest was hadith.
 At the age of 20 his father died and he went to Basra to search for hadith.
 In 1024 he set out on a second journey to Nishapur and he collected more hadith in Rey, Amol and Isfahan.
-It is unclear how long he traveled but his own accounts have him back in Baghdad by 1028.
-While he was an authority on hadith it was his preaching that led to his fame that would help him later in life.
-One biographer, Al-Dhahabi, said that contemporary teachers and preachers of tradition would usually submit what they had collected to Al-Baghdadi before they used them in their lectures or sermons.
+It is unclear how long he travelled but his own accounts have him back in Baghdad by 1028.
+He later travelled to Levant and performed his pilgrimage in Hejaz.

 Teachers

-Al-Khatib had a number of teachers but his two main teachers whom he studied both hadith and fiqh by two leading experts named Abu Nu'aym al-Isfahani (one of the best hadith authorities at his time) and Abu Ishaq al-Shirazi (leading fuqaha' at his time).
+Al-Khatib studied under the most prominent scholars of his time.
+He took hadith from Abu Nu'aym al-Isfahani (main teacher), Abu Bakr al-Barqani, Al-Lalaka'i, Al-Abdawi and Karima Bint Ahmad Bin Muhammad al-Marzawiyya.
+He took his fiqh from Abu Ishaq al-Isfarayini, Abu al-Tayyib al-Tabari, Al-Mawardi, and Shaykh Abu al-Hassan bin al-Mahamili.

+Scholarly life

+Career

+Al-Dhahabi said that contemporary teachers and preachers of tradition would usually submit what they had collected to Al-Baghdadi before they used them in their lectures or sermons.
+Al-Khatib was known for his brilliant preaching skills for which he was nicknamed the Preacher of Baghdad.

+He taught hadith in the most prestigious places such as the Great Mosque of al-Mansur in Baghdad and Umayyad Mosque in Damascus, indicating his high status and scholarship.
+Ibn Nasir narrated: "When al-Khatib read hadith in the mosque of Damascus, his voice could be heard from one end of the mosque to the other and he spoke in pure Arabic."

 Students

-Al-Khattabi had many students with some becoming renowned scholars and among his famous students:
+Al-Khatib had many students with some becoming renowned scholars: